Research Partners

 Wilson Vincent, PhD, MPH - Temple University

 Dr. Vincent is the director of the Health Disparities and Prevention Science (HDPS) Lab.
 His research program merges clinical and community psychology, health psychology, and public health.
 Focusing on vulnerable populations, he investigates the impact of social determinants of health, such as stigma and poverty, on mental and physical health outcomes, including health behaviors.
 Dr. Vincent strives toward a strengths-based approach.
 He is interested in multilevel conceptualizations of the individual in context while considering intersectional identities.
 As part of a multilevel approach, broadly defined, Dr. Vincent also investigates intraindividual, biological substrates of stigma and other social determinants of health.
 Dr. Vincent uses both quantitative and qualitative data-analytic methods in his work.
+When he is not working, he enjoys sketching, reading, going to the gym, singing baritone, and traveling when possible.

 Glen Wagner